medavox/tuki-nuwa.old/README.md

 to be made even easier for speakers of 3-vowel languages (eg for speakers of Arabic).

-Should we remove one of the nasal sounds? they CAN be hard to distinguish from each other when speeking
+Should we remove one of the nasal sounds? they CAN be hard to distinguish from each other when speaking

 * Merge i and e vowels